Transplant Center: Receiving a Kidney

 There are several different immunosuppressants, and although a patient will not be taking all of these, they might be on a combination of them.
 Most patients go home on three of these medications.

 - CYCLOSPORINE (NEORAL, GENGRAF) – is taken twice a day.
-The side effects of this drug include high blood pressure, mild hand tremors, headache and increased growth of hair.
+The side effects of this drug can include high blood pressure, mild hand tremors, headache and increased growth of hair.
 Cyclosporine can also harm your kidneys over time.
 You must take care to dose it 12 hours apart and have your blood tests done just before your morning dose.
 Cyclosporine is closely related to tacrolimus, so you will not take both of these medications at the same time.

 - ENVARSUS XR (Tacrolimos Extended Release) - take once a day.
-Evarsus works the same as Prograf as listed above, with similar side effects as well.
+Evarsus works the same as Prograf as listed above, with similar potential side effects as well.

 - CELLCEPT (MYCOPHENOLATE MOFETIL) – is taken two times a day.
 The side effects of this drug are diarrhea, nausea, vomiting, rash and low white blood cell count with increased risk for infection.